 Changes to this privacy notice

-This privacy notice was published on 8 January 2024.
+This privacy notice was published on 2 October 2024.

 I continually review my privacy practices and may change this policy from time to time.

-When I do it will be placed on the website.
+When I make changes, the updated policy will be placed on the website.